Home > Biking

 Points leader Wout van Aert leads the peloton through one of the many switchbacks on Alpe d’Huez during the 2022 Tour de France; (photo/Tim de Waele/Getty Images)

 The Alpe d’Huez is among the most famous climbs in the Tour de France.
-The climb is composed of 21 tight switchback turns and runs for just more than 8 miles with an average grade of about 8%.
+It is composed of 21 tight switchback turns and runs for just more than 8 miles, with an average grade of about 8%.

-Riders see a total elevation gain of more than 3,500 feet during the climb.
+Riders gain more than 3,500 feet in elevation during the climb.
 Each of the 21 corners takes its name from a previous stage winner, so it is steeped in the tour’s history.

-This route also is a favorite vantage point for fans to come out and watch the race.
+This route is also a favorite vantage point for fans to watch the race.
 As they fight to the top, huge crowds line the roadway to cheer on their favorite cyclists.

 Mont Vontoux in the 2021 Tour de France